 Substantial investment in our facilities has developed our historic campus into an innovative learning environment for our students and staff.

-The investment is ongoing with new School of Biological Sciences and School of Mathematics and Physics buildings, currently under construction.
+The £700m overall investment is ongoing with new School of Biological Sciences, Computer Science and Accommodation buildings, recently completed.

 Plans are also underway to build a world-class Student Centre.